p100mma/hcrs_omics/README.md

         #(...)
         Rscript --no-save BRCA_nPC.R 5

+We have used an HPC system to run this part in parallel.

-TOM plots (run after executing Experiment I scripts):
+TOM hierarchical clustering plots (run after executing Experiment I scripts):
 - `tom.R`
 - `tomPlots.R`